 For precise and rapid measurements, a “drum mode” of cutting was developed.
 In this mode the grinder is fitted with the No. 9902 tungsten carbide cutter (or equivalent; see at right) installed in precise position.
 With the round rim of the Microgroover in continuous contact with the work surface, the unit is pivoted until the tip contacts the surface.
 A light touch with the rotating tip creates the required incision.

-The cutting angles (slopes) of 1×, 2× and 4× are accomplished by using the positioning block to elevate the contact shoulder of the Microgroover as required.
+The cutting angles (slopes) of 1X, 2X and 4X are accomplished by using the positioning block to elevate the contact shoulder of the Microgroover as required.
 The required shoulder elevations are as follows:

 |1X||0.97" (block resting on narrow face)|

-|2×||0.41" (block resting on wide face)|
+|2X||0.41" (block resting on wide face)|

-|4×||0.00" (block not used)|
+|4X||0.00" (block not used)|

-Counting the number of graduations of the microscope reticle within this zone (11 of the smallest hash-marks in the cross-hatched area of the example below), the correct observed thickness for the 1×, 2×, or 4× position of the grinder will be the count divided by 1, 2, or 4 respectively; or, in the example shown below,
+Count the number of graduations of the microscope reticle (one hashmark space for the primer and almost five hashmarks for the finish coat in the detail photo above); the correct observed thickness for the 1X, 2X, or 4X position of the grinder will be the number of hashmarks observed divided by 1, 2, or 4 respectively.

 |Grinder Unit||Dremel 7300 MiniMite® Cordless Tool|